-My dad grew up in a big family, eight kids.
+My dad grew up in a big family, with eight kids.
 He was the youngest of the four boys, and he had four sisters.
 My grandpa was a farmer of six acres.
 But, he used that small acreage to the fullest advantage he could.
 He raised chickens and sold the eggs for a cash crop.
 He also raised a few pigs and a cow.
 Grandpa always had a horse on their little farm.
 There was usually a steer to fatten up for meat to get them through the next winter.

 They raised rabbits for meat and to sell to their neighbors.
 Plus they raised all their vegetables.
 Grandpa leased the neighbor’s field and raised tobacco.

 My grandpa was a strong, quiet, gentle man.
-He was born and raised on a farm near Bellefountaine, Ohio.
+He was born and raised on a farm near Bellefontaine, Ohio.
 After he went to college, the first in his family to do, he went out to North Dakota and taught school and worked on a ranch.

 Grandpa was only 5’2”.
 A little short man, but people treated him as if he were John Wayne.
 Somehow, he demanded respect.
 His quiet work-ethic, the way he treated others, I believe is how he got their respect.
-Every one liked him.
+Everyone liked him.
 I said he was quiet, well, he was.
 But, if pushed too far, he’d let you know.

 When I was old enough, I followed Grandpa everywhere.
 I was only 9 years old when he died in 1970.
 But, I was the oldest grandchild who lived nearby, so I got to spend a lot of time with him.